RamblingCookieMonster/PowerShell/README.md

 #### That DBNull behavior is strange!
 Why doesn't it behave as expected?

 I agree.
-PowerShell does a lot of the work under the covers to provide behavior a non-developer might expect.
+PowerShell does a lot of work under the covers to provide behavior a non-developer might expect.
 From my perspective, PowerShell should handle [System.DBNull]::Value like it does Null.
 Please vote up [this Microsoft Connect suggestion](https://connect.microsoft.com/PowerShell/feedback/details/830412/provide-expected-comparison-handling-for-dbnull) if you agree!

 Major thanks to [Dave Wyatt](http://powershell.org/wp/forums/topic/dealing-with-dbnull/) for providing the C# code that produces the PSObject output type as a workaround for this.